FireStreaker2/FemboyFinderBot-Old/README.md

 ```

 # Configuration
-If you are selfhosting this bot, you can easily configure it your needs.
+If you are selfhosting this bot, you can easily configure it to your needs.
 The configuration options below can be found in ``main.py``, lines 11-14.
 ```py
 config = {
     "Prefix": ".", # bot prefix